bcgov/aries-oca-bundles/OCABundles/schema/CityOfVancouver/dev-property-rental-business-licence/README.md

-# City of Vancouver TEST Property Rental Business License
+# City of Vancouver DEV Property Rental Business License

 A schema for a "Property Rental Business License" issued by the City of Vancouver.